Term Dates & Bell Times

 Strathmore Primary School is committed to creating a positive, connected school community and implementing good practices forms part of this commitment.
 With regard to parent payments, this includes consideration of how parent payments are set, clearly communicating how decisions are made and recognising that some families experiencing hardship may need additional consideration and support.
 Strathmore Primary School will establish clear expectations and provide support that promotes inclusion and strengthens partnerships with parents and the school community to continue improving student outcomes, wellbeing and engagement.

-For 2021, the school is continuing to use Compass for parents to pay for Essential Student Learning Items and Voluntary Financial Contributions following the success of this process in 2020.
 All families will receive a notification on Compass, where it will be possible to make your payment.

 In addition to Compass, payment arrangements and methods include: